Make Homemade Lip Balm with Just Two Ingredients

 A $5 (13 oz) jar of petroleum jelly and $1 worth of Kool-Aid packets (they're 5 for $1 at my grocery store) will make about 30 jars of lip balm.
 So for $6 (not including the containers), you can make yourself, your mom, and a few friends a year supply of this stuff.
 Pretty crazy.

-Tried this recipe?Mention @paperandstitch or tag #paperandstitch!
+Did you make this?Mention @paperandstitch or tag #paperandstitch!

 Looking for more DIY beauty ideas like this one?
 Check out my tutorial for a natural DIY lip balm – it also only uses two ingredients but it’s all natural!